teemulehtinen/mooc-grader-cont/README.md

       -f FILE [FILE ...], --file FILE [FILE ...] a file to submit
-      -d DIR, --dir DIR     a directory including the files to submit --values VALUES       a yaml/json file to use as posted values, "meta" can be defined to simulate server provided meta-data --debug               run a debug shell instead of the configured grading command
+      -d DIR, --dir DIR     a directory including the files to submit --values VALUES       a yaml/json file to use as posted values or file contents
+      --debug               run a debug shell instead of the configured grading command